VirtualFlyBrain/curation/records/annotations/README.md

 Curation records take the form of a TSV with columns:

  * Individual_ID: Short_form identifier for an Individual in the KB, e.g. VFB_1234567
- * Relation:  The 'safe name'of a relationship in the KB (label with spaces/special characters replaced by '_').
+ * Relation:  The 'safe name' of a relationship in the KB (label with spaces/special characters replaced by '\_').
+If blank, this is assumed to be a classification assertion.
  * Object: The identifier of an Individual or Class in the KB
  * Mapping_comment: *Optional*.
 A free text comment describing the evidence for the annotation being added.
  * Mapping_evidence: *Optional*.
 A list of one or more evidence terms (This field is currently a placeholder).